airyqueervin/citrus/README.md

 This service will perform unit conversion to SI from their “widely used” counterparts.

 ## Description:
-It can handle multiplication and divion as well as infix operations.
+This service will handle multiplication and division of units.
+It can also handle individual conversions.

 ## Example:
-GET "/units/si?units=degree/minute"
+GET "/units/si?units=degree/minute" <br />
-->
+-> <br />
 { “unit_name”: "rad/s", “multiplication_factor”: 0.00029088820867 }

 ### List of search parameter values allowed.
 More will be added later.